Table of contents:

 The Janome HD9: your best ally for leather

-Robust, fast and incredibly smooth, the Janome HD9 Professional is THE ideal semi-industrial sewing machine for leather.
-It combines production speed , professional stitch quality , and great user comfort .
+Robust, fast, and incredibly smooth, the Janome HD9 Professional is THE ideal semi-industrial sewing machine for leather.
+It combines production speed, professional stitch quality, and great user comfort.

-✅ Its strong points:
+✅ Its strengths:

 - Sewing speed up to 1600 stitches/minute